-Abdominal masses can be the result of a number of factors, including an injury, cyst, tumor, cancer, or disease.
+Abdominal masses can be the result of a number of factors, including an injury, cyst, benign tumor, cancer, or other disease.

-A cyst (abnormal mass in the body, filled with fluid or infected matter) is sometimes to blame for an abdominal mass.
+A cyst is an abnormal mass in the body that is filled with fluid or infected matter.
+It is sometimes to blame for an abdominal mass.

 - ovarian cysts — cysts that form in or around the ovaries

-- cholecystitis - gallstones (abnormal mass of hardened digestive fluid) often cause this condition.
-Gallstones block the tube leading out of the gallbladder, leading to gallbladder inflammation.
+- cholecystitis — often caused by gallstones (abnormal mass of hardened digestive fluid) that block the tube leading out of the gallbladder, causing gallbladder inflammation.